InfoSeeking/IRIS/README.md

 - library/ - helpful methods shared among all controllers
 - storage/ - folder where all of the request/response data is stored, where all of the necessary indexing files are created (and removed)
 - tests/ - this folder has all of our testing XML files, most of which are very simple and used for debugging, however, under tests/higher_behavior, there are more interesting XML tests using piping to do more complex actions
+- tests/requester - this is a tool for sending XML requests to your API and viewing responses in a collapsable XML tree.
+It is useful for testing without having to write code
 - config.php - configuration for debugging and file paths
 - dbconfig.php.example - configuration file for database (remove the trailing .example to use)